Thomas-Walker-Lynch/DA2X/doc/context.md

                | \
 ````

-  c1 is a conveyance, c3 is a local conveyance defined within c1´s lexical scope.  c2 is a
+  c1 is a sequence, c3 is a local sequence defined within c1´s lexical scope.  c2 is a
-  general use conveyance.
-At run time c1 will convey c2 before reaching c3.
+  general use sequence.
+At run time c1 will continue c2 before reaching c3.
 In turn
-  c2 might convey c3 or it might convey elsewhere.
-If it conveys elsewhere there is
+  c2 might continue c3 or it might continue elsewhere.
+If it continues elsewhere there is
   a good chance that execution will never reach c3.

   c1 allocates some context and leaves that behind for c3 to read.
 Because it is possible